pbl0/pablob.eu/docs/blog/posts/banana-spleet.md

 ---
 description: >
     Recently I've been working on my spare time on a simple GUI app for the interesting tool called Spleeter by Deezer.
 Spleeter is a 'source separation library with
 date: 2022-01-02T18:30:00.000Z
 categories:
     - Music
     - Linux
 authors:
     - pablo
+comments: true
 ---

 # Banana Spleet